tinaba96/bachelor/README.md

 Paper : [PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume](https://arxiv.org/abs/1709.02371).

 ## Acknowledgments
-Parts of this code were derived, as noted in the code, from [ClementPinard/FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch).
+Parts of this code were derived, as noted in the code, from [ClementPinard/FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch). <br />
 Majority of this code are from https://github.com/NVIDIA/flownet2-pytorch.git and https://github.com/jiecaoyu/XNOR-Net-PyTorch.